samm-git/turris-containers/README.md

 # turris-containers
 ## about
 Goal of the project is to add LXC containers support to the Turris router.
-Turris router is running on PPC e500v2 CPU (1200 MHzm 2 cores) with 2048 MB of RAM.
+Turris router is running on PowerPC SPE e500v2 CPU (1200 MHzm 2 cores) with 2048 MB of RAM.
 This should be enough to run LXC-based containers on the device.
 Ability to run containers should give us some benefits, including:

 - better security because of service isolation
 - ability to run different Linux distribution (e.g. Debian PPC) on the same hardware, without reflashing your router